williamwdev/hackersnews-react-apollo/README.md

 - Authenticated users can upvote links (one vote per link and user)
 - Realtime updates when other users upvote a link or create a new one

+## Setting up
+- navigate into /server folder and run `npm start` in terminal (localhost:4000)
+- navigate into /hackernews-react-apollo folder and run `npm start` in terminal (localhost:3000)

 ## Tech Stack
 - React = Frontend framework for building the UI
 - Apollo Client 2.1 = Production-ready, caching GraphQL client